yiisoft/docs/001-yii-values.md

-# 001 - Yii goals and values
+# 001 - Yii goal and values

-## Goals
+## Goal

-The Yii project goals are to build and maintain:
+The Yii project goal is to build and maintain:

-- Great tools.
-- Great community.
+- Practical and Helpful Tools and Community.

 ## Values

-We share some common values that apply to what we do.
+We share some common values that serves the goal.

+- Being Practical
+    - High Performance
+    - Sensible Defaults and Flexibility / Convention over Configuration
+    - Practice-orientation
+- Being Helpful
+    - Simplicity
+    - Explicitness
+    - Consistency

+### High Performance

+High performance is an innevitable element of being practical.
+We believe that software should perform efficiently in terms of both resource consumption and how fast one can achieve goals using it.

+### Sensible Defaults and Flexibility / Convention over Configuration

+We provide sensible defaults and conventions that one could customize via configuration.
+That allows to achieve flexibility without sacrificing good practices and simplicity.

+### Practice-orientation

+We prefer practice over theory.

+For example:

+- Solutions for known use cases should not over-engineered for flexibility if practically there is no need for it.
+- Standard implementations should take practical usage into account.
+- Experiments are preferred to theories.

-### Being helpful
+### Being Helpful

-It applies to both technical decisions and community.
-Community-wise we value any high quality contribution, be it a pull request or elaborative answer at the forum.
+It applies both to the technical decisions and to the community.
+Community-wise we value any high quality contribution, be it a pull request or an elaborative answer at the forum.

-When following principles conflict we choose solution that is more helpful to community.
+When the other principles could conflict, we choose a solution that is more helpful to the community.

 ### Simplicity